-While you have a super-fast broadband connection, there are still some things that can slow you down.
+While you have an ultra-fast Gig broadband connection, there are other things that influence the speed you will ultimately experience when online.
 These are:

-How information travels: While your Gig broadband can reach a peak speed of up to 1Gpbs, the sites that you are connecting to might not be able to respond to you as quickly.
-If you’re connecting to a website, their server could slow you down, even if your broadband connection is top notch.
+While Chorus Gig broadband can reach peak speeds above 900Mbps, the sites that you are connecting to might not be able to respond as quickly.
+If you’re connecting to a website, their server could slow you down based on where in the world it’s located and the technology that site is using, even if your broadband connection is top notch.